On behalf of the Student of Engagement and the Student Engagement Coordinators at

 All RSO constitutions must contain a protocol and criterion for the installation and

 removal of officers.
-Follow this protocol, when necessary, under the guidance of your
+Follow this protocol, when necessary, under the guidance of the

 Membership Eligibility Procedures